Topics on this page

 Note - if you are self represented and filing an informal petition filed under Rule 8-303(c), you do not have to comply with the form requirements of Rule 8-112.

 As with all appeals, pay attention to the Maryland Rules as there are specific requirements related to timing, format, and content.
 The Supreme Court can deny your petition for not complying with the Maryland Rules.

 Filing the Petition - You must file the original petition for a writ of certiorari with the Clerk of the Supreme Court.
 You must make the copies.
 The Clerk’s Office will not make these copies for you.
 Note that, unless you have received a fee waiver, you must pay the filing fee when you file the petition.

 Service - You must serve the other parties in the case.
 Include your certificate of service with your petition.

 Additional Documents - In addition to the petition for a writ of certiorari, you must also submit copies of the following with your filing:

 the docket entry evidencing the judgment of the circuit court;

 any written order issued by the circuit court;

-if the Court of Special Appeals has not yet decided the case, then all briefs filed in the Appellate Court; and
+if the Appellate Court case has not yet decided the case, then all briefs filed in the Appellate Court; and

 any opinion of the Appellate Court.